taflaj/taflaj.github.io/_posts/2024-05-10-perfect-desktop.md

 [Fedora][fedora] was a great fit for me!
 There were frequent updates, but not overwhelmingly so.
 In fact, it was the perfect balance between advancements and stability.

 When [Red Hat/IBM built a paywall around CentOS Stream][centos], sending shockwaves across the open source industry, I felt inclined to walk away from [Fedora][fedora] and revisit other truly community supported distros.
 My first stop was with the venerable [Debian][debian].
 Version 12 had just been released, with a significant number of improvements, and it looked very appealing to me.
 By that time, I was already excited, once again, to use GNOME, and so [Debian][debian] became my daily driver.
 It's heavily stable, which could also mean archaic, and some tools did seem a little outdated.
-Using [distrobox][dbox], I was able to overcome plenty of limitations.
+Using [Distrobox][dbox], I was able to overcome plenty of limitations.

 The problem with [Debian][debian] is that **I am a bad user**; the same applies to most other distros.
-Even though [distrobox][dbox] allowed me to safely bypass system limitations by installing programs on a containerized environment, sometimes it just felt *easier* to install on the root system.
+Even though [Distrobox][dbox] allowed me to safely bypass system limitations by installing programs on a containerized environment, sometimes it just felt *easier* to install on the root system.
 Over time, there were so many broken dependencies on the system that updates and new installations became rather painful.
 Backup tools such as [Snapper][snapper] and [Timeshift][timeshift] are fantastic for restoring configurations, but only for a short period of time; restoring a rather old configuration is impractical.
 The only reasonable approach was to reinstall the system from scratch and to remember to be disciplined.

 But if I had to start from scratch, I'd rather do something new.
 In comes [Arch Linux][arch].
 Not a descendant, but the real thing.
 Installation was flawless, thanks to [Stephen's Tech Talks][stt] [example][guide], and in no time I had my desktop up and running.
 A few weeks later, after assuring myself of the system's stability, I proceeded to install [Arch Linux][arch] on my laptop.

-And then the problems began.
+<a id="past"></a>And then the problems began.
 Some tools I use were crashing.
 I tried both the AUR and the Flatpak versions, and got the same result.
 Did I make a mistake during the installation?
 Maybe… Let's try a descendant.
 [EndeavourOS][endeavouros], [ArcoLinux][arco], and [Garuda Linux][garuda] all yielded the very same result.
 It tells me the problem is inside [Arch Linux][arch].
 Searching the forums did not give me any good answers.
 In any event, everything else was working, so for the next few weeks I'd work around these annoyances.
 I also kept any and all updates on the desktop on hold because I knew that eventually it would crash as well.

 I couldn't wait long, though.
 It became necessary to install a new application on the desktop, but the installer required a full system update.
 I crossed my fingers and went on with it.
 The behavior of the faulty tools improved and weren't crashing, which gave me some hope.
 Back on the laptop, I performed a new full system update and tried, once again, to install those tools.
 Most of them worked, except for one (obviously the most critical one).